Midwives Brew – Is It a Safe Way to Induce Labour?

-What is Midwives Brew?
+What Is Midwives Brew?

 What Is the Use of Midwives Brew?

 Midwives Brew is a natural remedy that some women use to help induce labour.
-It is a concoction made from four ingredients: fresh lemon juice, almond butter, honey, and small castor oil.
+It is a concoction made from four ingredients: fresh lemon juice, almond butter, honey, and small amounts of castor oil.
 The mixture is believed to stimulate contractions by causing the uterus to contract and helping to ripen the cervix.

 Some midwives and natural birth advocates suggest drinking midwives brew may help jump-start labour when a woman is past her due date or must be induced for medical reasons.
 However, it’s important to note that the safety and effectiveness of this method have not been scientifically proven.
 Additionally, castor oil in midwives brew may cause diarrhoea, dehydration, and other side effects, harming both the mother and baby.